Robert P. Shuler: 1932 U.S. Senate campaign

 By 1932, Shuler was a nationally known political and religious figure, and he announced his intention to run for the United States Senate.
-He was the Prohibition Party candidate in the 1932 Senate election against Democrat William G. McAdoo and Republican Tallant Tubbs.
-The Los Angeles Times refused to endorse any of the three candidates, calling it "Hobson's choice" for voters, and criticizing Shuler for his "demagogic appeals to discontent."
+He was the Prohibition Party nominee in the 1932 Senate election against Democrat William G. McAdoo and Republican Tallant Tubbs.
+The Los Angeles Times refused to endorse any of the three candidates, calling it a "Hobson's choice" for voters, and criticizing Shuler for his "demagogic appeals to discontent."
 In a remarkable about-face, the Los Angeles Record endorsed Shuler on the day before the general election.
 The same newspaper had previously described Shuler as a "bigot," a "blatherskite," and an "apostle of hate."
-After a Shuler rally in Carlsbad, California, a San Diego County newspaper wrote that any who expected to hear a man with disheaveled hair, wildly gleaming eyes and of radical mien and action," were surprised to hear "an average man, who spoke with a convincing earnesteness."
+After a Shuler rally in Carlsbad, California, a San Diego County newspaper wrote that any who expected to hear a man with disheveled hair, wildly gleaming eyes and of radical mien and action," were surprised to hear "an average man, who spoke with a convincing earnestness."
 Shuler called Tubbs "a rich playboy" and McAdoo "the freest spender of the government's and the people's money in the history of government."
 Shuler freely admitted "I don't know what I'll do in Washington until I get there," but promised that he would be on the side of "the great mass of common people" and a fighter for "free speech, equal rights and justice for all."

 In the general election, Shuler received 560,088 votes—25.8% of the total.
-He carried Riverside and Orange Counties, and his total vote count was only 100,000 fewer than the Republican candidate, Tubbs.
+He carried Orange and Riverside counties, and his total vote count was only 100,000 fewer than the Republican candidate, Tubbs, who finished second to McAdoo.
 Shuler's showing in the U.S. Senate campaign was the strongest ever by a Prohibition Party candidate, and led some to back him as the party's candidate for U.S. President in 1936.

 After losing the election, Shuler reportedly pronounced a curse on the State of California, and some claimed that the March 1933 Long Beach earthquake was the result of Shuler's curse.